 Harmony Community Trust

-The Rotary Club of Belfast remains closely involved through continued representation on Harmony's Committee and currently Gary Bennett and David Boyd are the Club's representatives.
+The Rotary Club of Belfast remains closely involved through continued representation on Harmony's Committee and PP David Boyd is the Club's representative.

 Further information on Harmony Community Trust/Glebe house can be seen here.